nicoeinsidler/excel-file-size/README.md

 # excel-file-size

-I wanted to know how excel files scale.
+ wanted to know how excel files scale.